phxgg/lol-client-drop/README.md

 * <b>MacOS:</b>
     * TODO: Create simple debugger for MacOS
     * For now, use `ps -A | grep LeagueClientUx` to get app port & auth token

+## Disclaimer

+This is made public for education purposes only.
+You are solely responsible for all activities that occur by using this script.